comet-ml/ez-mcp-toolbox/README.md

 *A Comet ML Open Source Project*

-This Python toolbox contains three command-line easy to use utilities:
+This Python toolbox contains four command-line easy to use utilities:

 1. `ez-mcp-server` - turns a file of Python functions into a MCP server
 2. `ez-mcp-chatbot` - interactively debug MCP servers, with traces logged to [Opik](https://www.comet.com/site/products/opik/)
 3. `ez-mcp-eval` - evaluate LLM applications using Opik's evaluation framework
+4. `ez-mcp-optimize` - optimize LLM applications using Opik's optimization framework

 ## Why?

 The `ez-mcp-server` allows a quick way to examine tools, signatures, descriptions, latency, and return values.
 Combined with the chatbot, you can create a fast workflow to interate on your MCP tools.

 The `ez-mcp-chatbot` allows a quick method to examine and debug LLM and MCP tool interactions, with observability available through [Opik](https://github.com/comet-ml/opik).
 Although the [Opik Playground](https://www.comet.com/docs/opik/opik-university/prompt-engineering/prompt-playground) gives you the ability to test your prompts on datasets, do A/B testing, and more, this chatbot gives you a command-line interaction, debugging tools, combined with Opik observability.

+The `ez-mcp-eval` and `ez-mcp-optimize` commands provide evaluation and optimization capabilities for your LLM applications, enabling you to measure performance and automatically improve your prompts using Opik's evaluation and optimization frameworks.

 ## Installation